amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 •	Another decline of -62.7% week-over-week occurred in early May before the clearance campaign, likely reflecting normal fluctuations in demand rather than any promotional effect.
 This kind of short-term swing is common in smaller online stores, where a few fewer or extra orders can make percentage changes look much bigger than they really are.

+### Profit
-### Profit mirrored revenue, growing roughly 12% per week.
+Profit mirrored revenue, growing roughly 12% per week.
 Margins stayed steady for the most part, showing costs and pricing were well managed.

-•	Margins remain stable around 43%, showing that pricing and cost management are consistent even during high-volume periods.
+-	Margins remain stable around 43%, showing that pricing and cost management are consistent even during high-volume periods.
 During the mid-May clearance,margins dipped slightly because more discounted orders were sold.
-•	Profit increases are largely volume-driven, with no significant changes in unit margins, confirming that profitability stems from selling more items rather than higher per-unit earnings.
+-	Profit increases are largely volume-driven, with no significant changes in unit margins, confirming that profitability stems from selling more items rather than higher per-unit earnings.

+### Order Volume
-### Order Volume follows the same pattern as revenue, confirming that sales growth is driven by volume.
+Order volume follows the same pattern as revenue, confirming that sales growth is driven by volume.

-•	Weekly order volumes increased by roughly 11–12%, with noticeable spikes during promotional periods that also correspond with higher revenue
+-	Weekly order volumes increased by roughly 11–12%, with noticeable spikes during promotional periods that also correspond with higher revenue
-•	Weeks where revenue dropped also show lower order numbers, reinforcing that performance is largely influenced by how many purchases are made rather than customers spending significantly more per order
+-	Weeks where revenue dropped also show lower order numbers, reinforcing that performance is largely influenced by how many purchases are made rather than customers spending significantly more per order

-### Average Order Value (AOV) stayed mostly steady at about $358  with only minor week-to-week changes.
+### Average Order Value (AOV)
+AOV stayed mostly steady at about $358  with only minor week-to-week changes.

-•	Peaks in revenue did not correspond with significant increases in AOV, indicating that promotions increase order frequency rather than basket size.
+-	Peaks in revenue did not correspond with significant increases in AOV, indicating that promotions increase order frequency rather than basket size.
-•	This stability suggests consistent purchasing behavior but also points to an opportunity to increase customer value through cross-selling, bundles, or checkout upsells, which could improve overall revenue without relying solely on more orders.
+-	This stability suggests consistent purchasing behavior but also points to an opportunity to increase customer value through cross-selling, bundles, or checkout upsells, which could improve overall revenue without relying solely on more orders.

-Overall, revenue growth is primarily driven by higher transaction volume rather than increases in AOV, indicating that the business is successfully generating demand but has opportunities to increase per-order value.
+Revenue growth is primarily driven by higher transaction volume rather than increases in AOV, indicating that the business is successfully generating demand but has opportunities to increase per-order value.

 ## 5. Campaigns Performance